Boris Nadezhdin

 Boris Borisovich Nadezhdin (Борис Борисович Надеждин; born 26 April 1963) is a Russian opposition politician.
 He served in the State Duma from 1999 to 2003.
-He was also a municipal councillor in Moscow and was considered to be a close ally of opposition politician Boris Nemtsov who was murdered in 2015.
+He was also a municipal councillor in Moscow and was considered to be a close ally of opposition politician Boris Nemtsov, who was murdered in 2015.

 In November 2023, Nadezhdin announced his candidacy in the 2024 Russian presidential election.
 He was subsequently barred from running in the election by the Central Election Commission, which claimed to have found "irregularities" in signatures supporting his candidacy.
 In June 2024, days after being declared personally bankrupt by Rosenergobank, he resigned from his position as a Moscow Municipal Deputy, telling a Telegram news channel that it was not under pressure from external actors.

+Following amplified state pressure ahead of the September 2026 Duma elections, including being designated a "foreign agent" and facing politically motivated criminal charges, Nadezhdin has fled Russia and arrived in France to avoid imprisonment.

 Early and personal life

 Nadezhdin was born in Tashkent, Soviet Uzbekistan.
 He survived the Tashkent earthquake, which occurred on his third birthday.
 In 1969, he was brought by his parents to the city of Dolgoprudny where his father studied at the Moscow Institute of Physics and Technology (MIPT), and his mother was a student at the Moscow Conservatory.
-For five generations in the Nadezhdin family, all men bore the name Boris.
-His paternal grandfather was a Soviet Uzbek composer and associate professor at the Tashkent Conservatory.
+His paternal grandfather, also Boris Nadezhdin, was a composer and associate professor, originally from Smolensk, who was sent to work in Uzbek SSR at the Tashkent Conservatory.
 His maternal grandfather fled to Uzbekistan from Ukraine after the October Revolution.
+He is Jewish.